cherryyeer/urban-meme-dictionary/README.md

 ## Appliocation details

-Here is the live URL:
+Here is the live URL: https://cherryyeer.github.io/urban-meme-dictionary/

-Here is a gif of the application:
+Here is a image of the application:

 # Contact
 ## Collaborators